7 More Places To Eat Breakfast In Memphis

 Read more about the Edge Alley here.

 A food hall is not unlike a food court, only it’s free standing rather than in a mall.
-The South Main Market is steadily getting its groove on and is basically a well kept secret at this point, especially in the breakfast department.
-You can pop in and get a coffee from Java Cabana or a bagel or three from East City Bagel.
+Puck Food Hall is steadily getting its groove on, especially in the breakfast department.
+You can pop in and get a coffee from Doctor Bean’s or a breakfast sandwich from City Block Salumeria.

 (Ed.
 Note: Holly here – I’m going to jump in and talk about a few more.)

 Rise is a mostly breakfast cafe at Saddle Creek in Germantown with about 15 locations in the southeast, and this location is the first in Tennessee.
-They opened March 7 and so far I’ve heard only great things.
 They have donuts, biscuit sandwiches, and a few other lunch-y things.
 Menu.

 What are your favorite places for breakfast in Memphis?
 Let us know in the comments!

 Also, here’s a map of the restaurants mentioned in this article.